Jewellery: Other gemstones

 Some gemstones (like pearls, coral, and amber) are classified as organic, meaning that they are produced by living organisms.
 Others are inorganic, meaning that they are generally composed of and arise from minerals.

 Some gems, for example, amethyst, have become less valued as methods of extracting and importing them have progressed.
-Some man-made gems can serve in place of natural gems, such as cubic zirconia, which can be used in place of diamond.
+Some man-made gems can serve in place of natural gems, such as cubic zirconia, which can be used in place of diamonds.

 Metal finishes

 For platinum, gold, and silver jewellery, there are many techniques to create finishes.
 The most common are high-polish, satin/matte, brushed, and hammered.
 High-polished jewellery is the most common and gives the metal a highly reflective, shiny look.
 Satin, or matte finish reduces the shine and reflection of the jewellery, and this is commonly used to accentuate gemstones such as diamonds.
 Brushed finishes give the jewellery a textured look and are created by brushing a material (similar to sandpaper) against the metal, leaving "brush strokes".
-Hammered finishes are typically created by using a rounded steel hammer and hammering the jewellery to give it a wavy texture.
+Hammered finishes are typically created using a rounded steel hammer and hammering the jewellery to give it a wavy texture.

 Some jewellery is plated to give it a shiny, reflective look or to achieve a desired colour.
-Sterling silver jewellery may be plated with a thin layer of 0.999 fine silver (a process known as flashing) or may be plated with rhodium or gold.
+Sterling silver jewellery may be plated with a thin layer of 0.999 fine silver (a process known as flashing) or plated with rhodium or gold.
 Base metal costume jewellery may also be plated with silver, gold, or rhodium for a more attractive finish.